JolanTho/Kantele-program/README.md

 # How it works ?

-The program is consist of 4 parts.
-Calcul on Preset Kantele, Charactweristic and caculation on one string, all informations about all the strings we put in the program and a graph wich shows the length and the number of strings.
+The program is consist of 4 parts :
+- Calcul on Preset Kantele
+- Characteristic and caculation on one string
+- Informations about strings
+- Display of length of strings

 ## Preset Kantele :
 <p align="center"><img src="https://github.com/JolanTho/Kantele-program/blob/Pictures/PresetKantele.PNG" width="600" /></p>